ArtemUNINOVA/ENHANCE_proj/data_acquisition_and_storage/README.md

 - Optional: registration at [Openweathermap](https://openweathermap.org/)https://openweathermap.org/ to use cutomized API.

 **Detailed steps to deploy the use-case:**
 - First, the one needs to install the Node.js.
-This can be done from official page on Node.js (https://nodejs.org/en/download).
+It can be downloaded from official page on Node.js (https://nodejs.org/en/download).
 - Then install the npm package manager.
 After Node.js is installed this can be done via command line.
 - Using npm, the one can install the Node-red.
 For more information check the video: https://www.youtube.com/watch?v=hEpeobDyj8k
 - After Node-red is installed it can be run locally: http://localhost:1880/